grettke/help/help.md

 This system configures `text-mode` and `prog-mode` very similarly:

 -   EMACS **exists** to help you work with text.
--   EMACS&rsquo; entire configuration helps you work with text whether it is in a specific mode or not.
+-   EMACS' entire configuration helps you work with text whether it is in a specific mode or not.
--   Org-Mode&rsquo;s motto is &ldquo;**Organize Your Life In Plain Text!**&rdquo;.
+-   Org-Mode's motto is "**Organize Your Life In Plain Text!**".
 -   From an EMACS and a LP perspective `text-mode` **is a** programming mode.
 -   In this system: **Text is the User-Interface**.

-This system does not rely on `prog-mode` inheritance to configure it&rsquo;s hacking modes:
+This system does not rely on `prog-mode` inheritance to configure it's hacking modes:

 -   The EMACS literature advises that modes extend `text-mode` or `prog-mode`
 -   That *would* make it easier to configure nearly everything using `prog-mode-hook`.